danielfm/judgr/README.markdown

 (.train! classifier ...)
 ````

-The default classifier saves data to a local instance of MongoDB and
+The default classifier saves data to memory and are capable of
-are capable of extracting words from the given text using a porter
+extracting words from the given text using a porter stemmer.
+Also,
-stemmer.
-Also, items can be classified as either `:ok` or
+items can be classified as either `:ok` or `:offensive`.
+If your
-`:offensive`.
-If your problem requires different settings, please take
+problem requires different settings, please take a look at the
-a look at the _Extending The Classifier_ section below.
+_Extending The Classifier_ section below.

 ### Classifying Items